kjolley/BIGSdb_documentation/offline_tools.rst

 allow them to clean up.

 If these scripts are running using multiple threads, then you need to cleanly kill each of these.
-The simplest way to terminate all autotagger jobs is to, type ::
+The simplest way to terminate all autotagger jobs is to type ::

  pkill autotag